MicrosoftDocs/common-data-model-and-service/upgrade/what-to-expect-upgrade-cds.md

 ---
 title: "What to expect on upgrading to CDS for Apps | Microsoft Docs"
-description: "The topic provides information about things you might want to know and consider when upgrading from previous version of Common Data Service (CDS) to CDS for Apps"
+description: "The topic provides information about things to expect and consider when upgrading from previous version of Common Data Service (CDS) to CDS for Apps."
 author: "KumarVivek"
-manager: "robinarh"
+manager: "kvivek"
 ms.date: "05/15/2018"
 ms.topic: "topic"
 ms.prod: ""